cpmachado/cpmachado.github.io/bio.md

 - Back to the old neighbourhood, which was a good experience.
 - New experiences, with new companies.
-- Workload dropped, but number of freelances increased, due to a great surge in MVP for start up like companies.
+- Workload dropped, but number of freelances increased, due to a great surge in the MVP market for start up like companies.
 - More stable contracts with regular clients.
 - Some growing pains, and a lot of maturing.